Losing Momentum: With Passive-Aggressive Partners and their Spouses

 Later explain to each of them the dilemma that exists for the passive-aggressive partner.

 The passive-aggressive partner has never been supported in being direct about their passions and desires.
-Instead, when he or she was a child, they probably had repeated experiences of wanting something, getting something else instead, feeling disappointed and then being shamed for feeling disappointed.
+Instead, when they were a child, they probably had repeated experiences of wanting something, getting something else instead, feeling disappointed and then being shamed for feeling disappointed.

 For example, a boy raised by a single father wanted his father to be at home when he came home from school.
 Instead his father told him to go to the neighbor’s house.
 His son felt sad about never having a parent at home.
 His father said, “You are a baby and a sissy.
 A 10-year old boy should be able to fend for himself.”